RLAlpha49/SpotifySkipTracker/README.md

 ![SpotifySkipTrackerIconTransparent](https://github.com/user-attachments/assets/4023e57b-64b6-4b60-a369-42290dc887ab)

 # Spotify Skip Tracker

 </div>

+**Note:** This application is compiled using PyInstaller.
+Which is known for false positives for antivirus programs and firewalls.
+Some antivirus programs and firewalls may block the application from running.
+If this happens, try to add the application to the exceptions list of your firewall and antivirus.

 **Spotify Skip Tracker** is a Python-based GUI application that monitors your Spotify playback, tracks your song-skipping behavior, and automatically unlikes songs that you skip more than a specified threshold.
 Enhance your Spotify experience by keeping track of the tracks you frequently skip and manage your liked songs efficiently.